 Artist Ray “Bubba” Sorensen II, has been painting murals on giant boulders since 1999.
 The first of his creations, the ‘Freedom Rock’ in Menlo Iowa, is the biggest (weighing over 60 tonnes/12ft tall) and gets repainted with a different mural each year ready for Memorial Day in May.
 Ray’s aim is to have one smaller rock (around 10 tonnes) in each of Iowa’s 99 counties, with the aim of honouring veterans and promoting tourism within Iowa.
 So far 52 of the counties have completed rocks, with around 10-12 new ones being created each year, that would mean each county should have a completed rock by 2023!
-Dubuque county’s is in my adopted hometown of Epworth, just off of Highway 20, right in front of the fire station.
+Dubuque county’s is in Epworth, just off of Highway 20, right in front of the fire station.
 It includes inspiration taken from local veterans.

 The site has a commemorative bench and plaque, along with an area of engraved bricks that people could buy and dedicated to veterans that have both passed away and are still living.
 It’s surrounded by flagpoles bearing the State and Country flags too, it’s all very patriotic.